 There are 2 ways to reach the 250m peak, alternatively you could backtrack.

-The trail is rather self-explanary although without signs!
+The trail is rather self-explanatory although without signs!
 We took the steep way up the hill.
 It was clambering at some parts.

-Don't forget to look back as you climb up as the views are marvellous as you ascend.
+Don't forget to look back as you climb up as the views are marvelous as you ascend.

 After about 15 minutes you will be half-way up the hill, and you should reach the peak in 20-30 minutes from the car park.

 The return-leg could be a backtrack or you could follow the easy track down that would complete the loop.
 Things to consider if you backtrack is that the trail is steep and there are no ropes to support your descend which can make it dangerous.

 Most lowland pitcher plants grow in open habitats such as secondary bushes associated with Gleichenia ferns.
 And this was exactly the case.
 And strangely as I was descending from the other side of the hill I did not encounter any monkey pitcher plant.

 To see these guys flourish in the wild in their own natural habitat is such a sight to behold!
 Among the scrubs, I also noticed wild orchids, although not in bloom.

 Nepenthes flowers in bloom